-- 215. The impact of IFRS 10 Consolidated Financial Statements together with the impact of IFRS 3 Business Combinations, should be assessed by the medical scheme and discussed with the scheme's auditors, when it has entered into a business combination. - 216.
+- 266. The impact of IFRS 10 Consolidated Financial Statements together with the impact of IFRS 3 Business Combinations, should be assessed by the medical scheme and discussed with the scheme's auditors, when it has entered into a business combination. - 267.
 The following table provides a summary of the possible impact of IFRS 10 on medical schemes, which needs to be assessed:

+IFRS Standard Details Impact

+IFRS 10

-IFRS Standard Details Impact IFRS 10 Consolidate d Financial Statements IFRS 10 defines the principle of control as the basis for determining which entities are to be consolidated.
-IFRS 10 paragraph 7 states that an investor controls an investee if the investor has all of the three elements of control: Medical schemes should consider whether it has control over its investees.
-Control over these entities would require medical schemes to consolidate those entities in their financial statements.
-Power over the investee; Exposure or rights to variable returns from involvement with the Medical schemes' rights in investees are generally protective (i.e. rights designed to protect the interests of the investor) and IFRS 10 states that investee; and3.
-The ability to use power over the investee to affect the amount of an investor that holds only protective rights do not have power over an investee. • the investor's returns.
-IFRS 10 states that for an investor to have power over the investee it must have existing rights that give it the current ability to direct the relevant activities of the investee. • The medical scheme's investees will need to be regularly assessed to determine if the control definition in this IFRS is met (i.e. if there is a change in circumstances). • In assessing power, only substantive rights and not protective rights are considered.
+Consolidate d Financial Statements

+- IFRS 10 defines the principle of control as the basis for determining which entities are to be consolidated. - IFRS 10 paragraph 7 states that an investor controls an investee if the investor has all of the three elements of control: - 1.
+Power over the investee; - Exposure or rights to variable returns from involvement with the investee; and - The ability to use power over the investee to affect the amount of the investor's returns. - IFRS 10 states that for an investor to have power over the investee it must have existing rights that give it the current ability to direct the relevant activities of the investee. - In assessing power, only substantive rights and not protective rights are considered.